research—09.20.2024

 FIGURE 2: U.S. FOR-SALE HOUSING AFFORDABILITY WORSENS

-Chart showing the median U.S. home price is at a new high, while U.S. for-sale housing affordability reached an all-time low
+Chart showing that the U.S. for-sale housing affordability reached an all-time low

-Source: Moody’s Analytics, Clarion Partners Investment Research, June 2023.
+Source: Moody’s Analytics, Clarion Partners Investment Research, Q2 2024.
 Note: For-sale housing affordability index based on Moody’s Analytics model that factors in three variables: 30-Year Fixed Rate Mortgage Commitment Rate – National, FHFA Purchase-Only Home Price Index, and Median Household Income.
 LTA = long-term average.

-U.S. For-Sale Housing Price Has Surged.
-Over the past decade, the U.S. median home price has risen swiftly, up by almost 100% from $195,000 to $383,000.9 During this time, the national average income grew by 40%.10 Housing prices in many secondary markets in the South and West regions approached new highs, with a few rivaling the levels of some high-cost major markets.
+U.S. For-Sale Housing Price Has Continued to Climb.
+Over the past decade, the U.S. median home price has risen swiftly, up by almost 100% from $207,000 to $403,730.9 During this time, the national average income grew by 42%.10 Housing prices in many secondary markets in the South and West regions approached new highs, with prices in a few rivaling the levels of some high-cost major markets.
 However, overall home prices are still significantly lower in much of the Sun Belt.

 Chart showing that many of the populous U.S. counties report home prices above the U.S. median level of $383,000